YoungLink4/younglink4.github.io/_posts/2017-08-25-Cognitive-Dissonance.md

 ![Bild](https://github.com/YoungLink4/younglink4.github.io/blob/master/images/Bild.jpg?raw=true)
 (I worry the most about the the vast number of refugees, of which some harass citizens.
 I'm scared, when I go out to work at 5am)
->25 Jahre und 2 Tage nach Rostock-Lichtenhagen: BILD macht in AfD-Manier Stimmung gegen Fll¸chtende.
+>25 Jahre und 2 Tage nach Rostock-Lichtenhagen: BILD macht in AfD-Manier Stimmung gegen Fl√ºchtende.

 (Basically saying BILD is shifting the mood against immigrants just like the AfD) He adds another line though.